oyve/celestial-sun/README.md

 - Avoid JS Date *gymnastics*.
 - Date and time I/O are treated numbers-only.
-- Use your favorite JS-Date library on the side.
+- Use your favorite Date library on the side.

 ## Currently supported: